ffleming/shrimpy/README.md

 Shrimpy does not use any crates, with the possible exception of libc so I can use `fork()`.
 If I'm being realistic, though, Shrimpy probably won't make it that far.

+TODO
+---
+1. Maybe don't allow path traversal (fun fact: I couldn't trivially trigger this, but it has to be there.
+It just has to.)
+2. Struct for server
+3. Configurable root directory, serve files from it
+4. Logging that isn't `println!()`
+5. Daemonization